 However, I will have to apologize that the reader will probably pick this feature up in different discussions as we do hardly dissociate ourselves with these feelings.
 My experience tends to convince me that the DRC state went lengthy absent in our daily life; we consequently found driven into identities that in turn brought exclusion–discrimination on one hand; frustration–assimilation on the other.

-Additionally, the absence of responsible state for decades worsened the socio-economic conditions of the ordinary citizens; while poverty and inequality are rising sharply resulting from illegal accumulation of national resources by rulers.
-Recently, regional powers have found a breach to widely interfere within the DRC’s fragile socio-political environment; leading to wars, community armed confrontation, targeted killings and massacres etc.
+Additionally, the absence of a responsible state for decades worsened the socio-economic conditions of the ordinary citizens; while poverty and inequality are rising sharply resulting from the illegal accumulation of national resources by rulers.
+Recently, regional powers have found a breach to widely interfere within the DRC’s fragile socio-political environment; leading to wars, community armed confrontation, targeted killings and massacres, etc.

-The blog insists on the fate of our people and that of the future generations by calling for the positive change to the extent that everyone must enjoy the inheritance of the potentially rich DRC.
-Furthermore, there has to be a mechanisms and competent structures subordinated to the sovereign people aiming at distributing and redistributing national wealth.
-That is, the blog believes that federalism political system would be the appropriate model for managing Congolese socio-cultural and regional diversities away of patronage, nepotism and despotic decisions; easing public services provision that can sustain development.
+The blog insists on the fate of our people and that of future generations by calling for positive change to the extent that everyone must enjoy the inheritance of the potentially rich DRC.
+Furthermore, there have to be mechanisms and competent structures subordinated to the sovereign people aiming at distributing and redistributing national wealth.
+That is, the blog believes that federalism political system would be the appropriate model for managing Congolese socio-cultural and regional diversities away from patronage, nepotism, and despotic decisions; easing public services provision that can sustain development.

-The blog advocates the use of non-violent means to bring the change.
+The blog advocates the use of non-violent means to bring change.
 We all have experienced damages accompanying armed confrontations and inter-community violence.
-There is a need of drawing experience from different places where Congolese, especially those from Eastern part have moved and live as consequence of wars and apply it for the future.
-It believes that the rule of law, justice, truth and rehabilitation of victims have to be established.
-However, the blog emphasizes that justice for all; truth and rehabilitation require to be looked into a reconciliatory angle as we still need to live together.
+There is a need for drawing experience from different places where Congolese, especially those from the Eastern part have moved and live as a consequence of wars and apply it for the future.
+It believes that the rule of law, justice, truth, and rehabilitation of victims have to be established.
+However, the blog emphasizes that justice for all; truth, and rehabilitation require to be looked into a reconciliatory angle as we still need to live together.

 Your contribution will always be needed.
-Wherever you have a time and read a post/article, the blogger feels glad if you leave a comments, a comment box is on the bottom of each page-post.
+Wherever you have time and read a post/article, the blogger feels glad if you leave a comment, a comment box is on the bottom of each page-post.

-You may also need to read previous articles/posts, have a look in archives, rightside of each post.
+You may also need to read previous articles/posts, have a look at archives, the right side of each post.
 Need to follow and get automatically posts into your inboxes, click on + FOLLOW on the bottom.

-You may wish to discuss any topic that looks relevant and interesting; there is a possibility of requesting the blogger’s views on any topics, just drop a message into my mail box (email@example.com).
-Confidentiality is guarranteed.
+You may wish to discuss any topic that looks relevant and interesting; there is a possibility of requesting the blogger’s views on any topics, just drop a message into my mailbox (email@example.com).
+Confidentiality is guaranteed.

 Thank you so much.